Tracing Information Flow from Open Quantum Systems: Information Flow in the Experiment

-To elucidate the meaning of our experimental observations we provide a theoretical analysis of our system.
-Each photon in the waveguide array is represented in the product Hilbert space of system (polarization) $\mathcal{H_S}$ and environment (path) $\mathcal{H_E}$.
+To understand the different evolutions of information we observed in the experiment we provide a theoretical analysis of our system.
 The state $\rho$ of the open system, i.e., the polarization qubit, is parametrized in terms of correlation tensor elements $\{ T_x,T_y,T_z\}$ as

 with the Pauli matrices $\{\s_x,\s_y,\s_z\}$.
-The time evolution of our system states (see Fig.~\ref{fig_expSetupAndSimulations}c and d) indicate that the types of information encapsulated by the parameters $T_x$ and $T_y$ behave differently than the information encoded in $T_z$.
+The time evolution of our system states (see Fig.~\ref{fig_expSetupAndSimulations}c and d as well as Fig.~\ref{fig_expData}) indicates that information encoded in $T_x$ and $T_y$ is transferred differently than information encoded in $T_z$.
 While distinguishability along the $z$-direction of the Bloch sphere is never lost from the system, information in the $xy$-plane is maximally lost.
-Thus, it is illustrative to also express the initial pure states $\ket{\psi} \in \mathcal{H_S}$ in terms of polar angles of the Bloch sphere with
+Thus, it is illustrative to choose a parametrization of the initial pure states $\ket{\psi} \in \mathcal{H_S}$ in terms of polar angles of the Bloch sphere such that